Ahoo-Wang/CosId/README.md

 ## Introduction

 *[CosId](https://github.com/Ahoo-Wang/CosId)* aims to provide a universal, flexible and high-performance distributed ID generator.
-Two types of ID generators are currently provided:

 - `SnowflakeId` : Stand-alone *TPS performance：4,096,000* [JMH Benchmark](#jmh-benchmark) , It mainly solves two major problems of `SnowflakeId`: machine number allocation problem and clock backwards problem and provide a more friendly and flexible experience.
 - `SegmentId`: Get a segment (`Step`) ID every time to reduce the network IO request frequency of the `IdSegment` distributor and improve performance.